seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 And deal with others better.

 **CYMBELINE**
-Nobly doom’d!
+Nobly doom'd!
-We’ll learn our freeness of a son-in-law;
+We'll learn our freeness of a son-in-law;
-Pardon’s the word to all.
+Pardon's the word to all.

 **ARVIRAGUS**
 You holp us, sir,
 As you did mean indeed to be our brother;
-Joy’d are we that you are.
+Joy'd are we that you are.

 **CYMBELINE**
 My peace we will begin.
 And, Caius Lucius, Although the victor, we submit to Caesar,